ceph/ceph/doc/dev/developer_guide/testing_integration_tests/tests-integration-testing-teuthology-workflow.rst

 Once the teuthology job is scheduled, the status/results for test run could be checked from https://pulpito.ceph.com/.
-It could be used for quickly checking out job logs... their status etc.
+It could be used for quickly checking out job logs, their status, etc.

 Teuthology Archives
 *******************